everx-labs/TonNfcClientSwift/README.md

 ## Work with promises

 TonNfcClientSwift library uses [PromiseKit](https://cocoapods.org/pods/PromiseKit).
 So you may also use PromiseKit in the project.
 It gives a convinient way to make the chain of NFC card operations and avoid callback hell.
-So let's rewrite above example using promises.
+So let's rewrite the above example using promises.

 ```swift
 import TonNfcClientSwift